 English is the language of instruction at Simon Fraser University.
 All applicants, regardless of country of origin or citizenship status, will be required to demonstrate competence in the English language prior to admission.

-Course Level: Scholarship is available for pursuing PhD programme.
+Course Level: award is available for pursuing PhD programme.

-Study Subject: Scholarship is awarded to study Biophysics of Nanomedicines.
+Study Subject: award is awarded to study Biophysics of Nanomedicines.

-Scholarship Award: The PhD student will be enrolled in the PhD Scholarship Programme and receive a scholarship of € 2099 per month (gross) from the University of Groningen for a period of 4 years.
+Award: The PhD student will be enrolled in the PhD programme and receive a scholarship of € 2099 per month (gross) from the University of Groningen for a period of 4 years.

 Eligible Countries: Both national and international students are eligible to apply.